juliuscarlo/raspberry-pi-microgrid/readme.md

 The master_script needs to be run at boot.
 It can be added to the Pi crontab.
 This contains the general logic of the microgrid.

+This is the command needed to the crontab (as user pi, not sudo!):

+`@reboot /usr/bin/python3 /home/pi/raspberry-pi-microgrid/gridcontrol.py`

 ### dispatcher.py

 Contains methods for the general steering ("dispatching") of the microgrid system.
 This includes methods to start